iokiwi/wordpress-docker-dev-starter/README.md

 source envs/dev.env
 ```

-We can check what is set with
+We can which variables are set with the `env` command

 ```bash
 env | grep DB_